-It is most probably a by-product of evolution that we are able to discriminate relevant sounds, which might announce important events like approaching danger, from the background noise.
+It is most likely a by-product of evolution that we are able to discriminate relevant sounds, which might announce important events like approaching danger, from the background noise.

 This audiovisual experiment, like many others, was initiated by pure coincidence.
-I was drinking my afternoon coffee on the terrace, safely hidden under a fatigued awning finished with black and white stripes.
+I was drinking my afternoon coffee, safely hidden from scorching sun under a fatigued terrace awning finished with black and white stripes.
 I reached for a next sip and froze.
 A maelstrom of light glittered on the coffee surface as I lifted the cup.
 As I swayed it, the reflections would divide and distort creating even denser kaleidoscopic patterns.
-At this point I knew that I would soon recreate this effect in controlled conditions and record it.
+At this point I decided I would soon recreate this in controlled conditions.

 A couple of days later I rolled out the awning, filled a tray with water and hit the record button.
 The results were extraordinary.
 I fed the footage into Live, ran different vibration frequencies at different speeds and mixed it.